Core-5 Assembly Video

 - Please be very careful when connecting your display.
 The black arrows must be aligned or the pins or plug may be permanently damaged

-- Make sure you pedals and crank arms are installed correctly.
-The crank arms must be at 180° from each other.
+- Crank Arms - must be at 180° from each other.
 If you put them on at the wrong angle, you may need a crank puller tool to remove them.

 - The right pedal must go on the right.
-It has a standard thread.
-Screw it in by hand, it must be properly aligned and should go in easily, rotate clockwise to tighten.
-Once in, tighten with a wrench.
+It has a standard thread, rotate clockwise to tighten.
+Align it and thread it in by hand.

 - Make sure your fork is on correctly and not backwards (brake caliper and rotor goes on the left side of the bike).